jasminsp/ParliamentMemberApp/README.md

 User can browse through the application starting by choosing the party.
 They will then see members of that specific party, which after they can choose specific member.
 Once they choose a member, they will see detailed information of that member, like the member, give a comment and view comments.
-Once they are done, they can use the bottomnavigation bar to return to the party listing.
+Once they are done, they can use the bottom navigation bar to return to the party listing.

 MainActivity
 - Navigation component